Series with their own pages

 Natalie: No-no-no-no!
 We've already submitted this twice!
 It is a work-related expense, and we are entitled to compensation!

-In that same episode, Natalie mentions having studied the Spanish Inquisition when Monk likens a port-a-potty to a medival torture device.
+- In that same episode, Natalie mentions having studied the Spanish Inquisition when Monk likens a port-a-potty to a medieval torture device.

 Lt.
 Disher: There's no such thing as a working jetpack.
 Don't ask me how I know.